My warmly spiced, deeply delicious Pumpkin Gingerbread Muffins were inspired by the gorgeous British countryside, our Lake District, and days gone by.

 One cool British summer day some years ago, after lunch at the Wordsworth Hotel, my family and I took a walk through the beautiful village of Grasmere.
 We were drawn to a small 17th century cottage by the heady scent of gingerbread.
 It was utterly irresistible.

-Formerly a school that boasted poet William Wordsworth amongst its teacher, in the mid 1800‘s this cottage became home to one Sarah Nelson and her family.
+The cottage was formerly a school that boasted poet William Wordsworth amongst its teachers.
+In the mid 1800‘s this cottage became home to one Sarah Nelson and her family.
 To make ends meet, Sarah began to make and sell gingerbread.
-Her Grasmere Gingerbread has been famous from then on.
-Today it is still made in Sarah’s kitchen using the same recipe that she used all those years ago.
+The locals loved it, and eventually Sarah’s Grasmere Gingerbread became famous far and wide.
+Today it is still made in Sarah’s own kitchen, using the same recipe that she used all those years ago.

-Deep, treacly and heady with the scent of the Indies, the flavour of Grasmere Gingerbread was haunting, like nothing I had ever tasted before.
+Deep, treacly and heady with the scent of the Indies, Grasmere Gingerbread was like nothing I had ever tasted before.
+It was tender and moist with a deep, haunting flavour.
 It left me with a mild obsession with all forms of ginger.
-I drink it in tea, use it to warm stir fries and bake all kinds of gingerbreads, cakes and cookies.

 A long time ago, the lovely and talented Karen of Trilogy Edibles shared a recipe for Pumpkin Gingerbread Streusel Muffins.
 The recipe was so deeply, madly, richly gingerbready it immediately reminded me of that day in the Lake District and the taste and smells of Sarah’s cottage.